Events can be displayed based on the following categories:

 Select the event in the event from the calendar, click on “Register Now” and you will be re-directed to the national site www.thesnowpros.org for event registration.
 If it is your first time logging in you will use your email address as your user name and your national ID number as your password.
-Because we need your signature on the waiver, we do not accept phone registration.
-A late registration fee of $20 may be assessed for signups less than two weeks from the event start date.
+Because we need your signature on the waiver, we do not accept phone registrations.

 Our goal is to serve all members who sign up for events.
 Your best chance of gaining a spot on the roster is by registering 3-weeks prior to the event.
 If an event is full, you may still sign up and be placed on a Waiting List.
 If it is possible for us to accommodate you, we will email or contact you by phone.
-There may be a $20.00 late sign up fee charged if registered less then 2 weeks prior to an event.
-You have better chance of gaining a spot on the roster.
+You will not have to pay for the event unless you receive an confirmed space on the roster.
 Event pricing is determined by the date you register on the wait list.
 Space in the event is based on the staff we have available and capacity of the rooms.

 Western Division Event Cancellation Policy